kabhishek20/YOLO_ChessMaster/README.md

 # YOLO_ChessMaster

 > Ever played chess??
 Do you have any idea what [lichess](https://lichess.org/) is?
-> Well its a platform where chess lovers from any part of the world meet and compete among them.
+> Well it is a platform where chess lovers from any part of the world meet and compete among them.
 Interesting enough??

 Here is a <code>**computer vision project**</code> related to something on that platform.
 This has been made using <code>**python**</code> with the help of <code>**YoloV5**</code>.
 Tried out Yolov4 but took many hours of training so shifted to Yolov5 :(